-Wondering how to discipline a 4 year old who hits, doesn’t listen, or is outright defiant?
-Learn out-of-the-box parenting tips to solve behavior problems.
+Wondering how to discipline a 4 year old who hits, doesn’t listen, or is defiant?
+Get parenting tips to solve challenging behavior problems.

 “Please tell me this all goes away when kids turn four,” I had told a few friends.
-When you’re in the middle of the Terrible Twos or the Threenager stage, it’s easy to assume that all defiant behavior issues magically disappear once said stages are done.
+When we’re in the middle of the Terrible Twos or the “Threenager” stage, we assume that defiant behavior disappears once those stages are done.

 Unfortunately, it doesn’t exactly work that way.

-Sure, behavior typically takes a huge upswing as they get older, especially as kids learn to communicate and function more independently.
+Sure, behavior takes a huge upswing as kids get older, especially as they learn to communicate and function more independently.
 But they learn how to behave throughout all of childhood—not just within the first three years.

 So, if you find yourself wondering how to discipline a 4 year old, you’re not alone.

 Or maybe your child—the one you swore hardly threw a tantrum—is now having a meltdown every day.
 Everything has to go his way—otherwise, he collapses on the floor in a fit or talks back.
 He’s even taken to throwing things and doesn’t listen after you ask him to do something.
 His behavior is getting worse.

 How to discipline a 4 year old

 By four years old, kids can communicate and understand much better than just a year or two ago.
 Still, what do you do when even talking about his behavior riles him up?
 How can you teach and enforce better behavior to nip this in the bud once and for all?

-Rest assured, you don’t have to feel like you need to discipline your four-year-old every five minutes.
+Rest assured, you don’t have to feel like you need to discipline your child every five minutes.
 And you won’t always feel at a loss on how to handle these changes, much less have these challenges cause behavior problems at home.

 Yes, even when everything else you’ve tried doesn’t seem to work any longer.
 And it all starts by applying these out-of-the-box parenting tips: